Blockhaus d'Éperlecques: Preservation

 The Watten bunker was inspected again on 20 June 1951 by an Anglo-French commission to determine whether it was capable of being reused for military purposes.
 The British Assistant Military Attaché, Major W.C.
 Morgan, reported to the Director of Military Intelligence at the War Office that the main part of the bunker had not been significantly damaged by bombing and that although it was flooded, if it was patched and drained "the building could be quickly made ready to receive oxygen liquifying plant machinery, or for any other purpose requiring a large and practically bomb-proof building."

+On February 5, 1953, the French army decided to retain the bunker’s military function, converting it into a storage facility for equipment, barracks for troops, or shelters for the public.
 No further military use was made of the bunker and the land on which it stands reverted to private ownership.

-It was left abandoned for many years before the owners decided to redevelop the site.
+As early as 1952, local businessman Xavier de Mégille expressed interest in purchasing several small bunkers surrounding the main bunker.
+This private initiative took on a new dimension some twenty years later, when the old bunker, which had in turn been abandoned by the French army, became his property in 1973 and decided to redevelop the site.
 In 1973, the bunker was opened to the public for the first time under the name of Le Blockhaus d'Éperlecques.
-The ownership was taken over by Hubert de Mégille in the mid-1980s and on 3 September 1986 the French state declared it a monument historique.
+The ownership was taken over by his son Hubert de Mégille in the mid-1980s and on 3 September 1986 the French state declared it a monument historique.
 The area around the bunker has been re-forested, though it is still heavily scarred by bomb craters, and various items of Second World War military equipment (including a V-1 on a launch ramp) are on display alongside paths around the site.
 An open-air trail leads to and around the bunker with interpretative signs posted at various points to tell the story of the site and the German V-weapons programme.
 In 2009, the museum welcomed 45,000 visitors.